ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 - How will I manage the activity inside of the classroom?
 - Do I need to account for disabilities or accommodations with the activity?

-While many activities can be done on computers as of 2025, such as planetary orbit simulations, some activities *have* to be done in a physical environment–and often are better done in a physical environment where students can touch, feel, and/or see what is happening.
+While many activities can be done on computers as of 2025, such as planetary orbit simulations, some activities *have* to be done in a physical environment and often are better done in a physical environment where students can touch, feel, and/or see what is happening.

 Lastly, with activities, you’re expected to manage students more compared to lectures.
 This isn’t necessarily a bad thing, but an observed fact of doing activities; you’re giving students more freedom and not confining them (mostly) to chairs or in a single spot, so your role of keeping them on task intensifies greatly.

-### ***“Daily Scrum”***
+### **“Daily Scrum” (Teacher)**

-Think of daily scrum as your reassessment of your classroom and what you got done during the day.
+Think of the daily scrum as your reassessment of your classroom and what you got done during the day.
 This is NOT going back to the planning stage.

 After each day/class session, you can see which topic(s) were covered, how well they were covered, and then spend a bit of time making minor to moderate adjustments.
 Do NOT make major adjustments after initial planning outside of emergencies; it is a time sink and a large headache.